risk-frontiers/rrd-api-examples/README.md

 Contact Risk Frontiers to obtain your client id and secret.

-The authentication service will return a JSON object which includes an access token with which you can to access the API.
+The authentication service will return a JSON object which includes an access token with which you can access the API.
 Currently this token has a validity of one hour, after which you need to use the authentication service again to obtain a new token.

 Accessing the API with the bearer token is now simply a matter of adding it to the http authorization header for the required call.
 For example to request the Risk Rating data for GNAF-ID: GANSW703873411 use the following: